sulu/sulu-docs/cookbook/smart-content-data-provider.rst

       - Multiple selection of categories, which a item should have.
     * - categoryOperator
       - The item has any or all of the selected categories.
+    * - types
+      - Multiple selection of types (e.g. templates), which a item should have

 Tags (websiteTags) and Categories (websiteCategories) can also be "injected" by GET parameters from the website.
 This can be handled separately from the